Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: PM-based analytical predictions

-In the following, when considering spinning systems, we will include: (i) nonspinning contributions up to 4PM~\cite{Bern:2021dqo,Manohar:2022dea,Dlapa:2022lmu}; (ii) linear-in-spin and quadratic-in-spin terms up to the 3PM order~\cite{Jakobsen:2022fcj}; (iii) cubic and fourth order in spin effects up to the 2PM order~\cite{Guevara:2018wpp}.
-At 3PM and 4PM these angles contain both conservative and radiative effects ~\cite{Bini:2021gat,Herrmann:2021tct,Dlapa:2022lmu,Bini:2022wrq,Damour:2022ybd}.
+In the following, when considering spinning systems, we include: (i) nonspinning contributions up to 4PM (including radiation-reaction effects)~\cite{Bern:2021dqo,Bini:2021gat,Herrmann:2021tct,Manohar:2022dea,Dlapa:2022lmu,Bini:2022wrq}; (ii) quadratic-in-spin terms up to the 3PM order (including radiation-reaction effects)~\cite{Jakobsen:2022fcj}; (iii) cubic and fourth order in spin effects up to the 2PM order~\cite{Guevara:2018wpp}.
+In addition, as during the development of this work the conservative~\cite{Jakobsen:2023ndj}, and radiative~\cite{Jakobsen:2023hig}, linear-in-spin contributions have been computed at the 4PM level, we also incorporated these new analytical results.
+Their impact is separately discussed below.